bradsec/ovpnmanager/README.md

 script-security 2
 ```

+#### Example of Debian / Raspberry Pi OS root crontab - example show how to run every 4 hours with US only servers
+Presumes ovpnmanager.py has been copied to `/etc/openvpn`
+`0 */4 * * * /usr/bin/python3 /etc/openvpn/ovpnmanager.py -f us`

 ### Prerequisites pfSense
 #### Note: pfSense version recommended for advanced users
 Note: There are still some issues with pfSense caching last server.
 Currently a work around has been added restart the client 3 times to flush out old server.
 Also depending on your configuration the get_ip_info() function may return your public service provider WAN address and not the VPN address.